Simizfo/WSATools/README.md

 - If you already have the platform-tools package in your path, it will use that one!
 - More features coming soon!

+## Requisites

+⚠️ These requisites are obligatory!
+WSATools won't work without them. ⚠️

+- Windows 11
+- Windows Subsystem for Android app
+- Inside it, enable "Developer Mode" and set the Subsystem Resources to "Continuous"

 ## Installation